SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

 Installing the CUDA Driver
 ----------------------------

-For A100 GPU and other A series GPUs, you must install the **CUDA 11.4.3 driver**.

-For H100 GPU ( and other H series ) cuda minimum 11.8 should be installed!
-For L40S GPU ( and other L series ) cuda minimum 12.0 should be installed!
-Our current recommendation cuda 12.2.1

-For questions related to which driver to install, contact `SqreamDB support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_.

 .. contents::
    :local:
    :depth: 1

+The current recommendation is for CUDA 12.2.1.

+For A100 GPU and other A series GPUs, you must install the **CUDA 11.4.3 driver**.

+For H100 GPU and other H series GPUs, you must install the **CUDA 11.8 driver** or a later version.

+For L40S GPU and other L series GPUs, you must install the **CUDA 12.0 driver** or a later version.

+For questions related to which driver to install, contact `SqreamDB support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_.

 Installing the CUDA Driver from the Repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^